adamthomson/adamthomson/README.md

 <details>
 <summary>Shopify, 2019-</summary>
 <br />
+I've been at [Shopify.com](https://shopify.com/) since 2019, enhancing systems and helping high-impact teams to excel 🚀

 - 2019
   - Started as an **Escalated Technical Specialist**, with consistent upper 90th percentile resolution and CSAT